 PET bottles used for soft drinks, soy sauce and alcohol are to be labeled under the Law for Promotion of Effective Utilization of Resources (see page 18).
-The majority, 95%, of such PET bottles is used for soft drinks, 2% for soy sauce and 2% for alcohol.
-Some 36,000 tons of PET bottles were also produced for seasoning, cosmetics, and detergents (in 2004).
+The majority, 95%, of such PET bottles is used for soft drinks.

-As for PET bottles that have been labeled since the Containers and Packaging Recycling Law was put into force in 1997, the amount of PET bottles produced, the amount of bottles separately collected and the collection rate have been increasing rapidly, as the amount of PET bottles produced for soft drinks increases and the number of municipalities carrying out sorted collection of PET bottles under the Containers and Packaging Recycling Law increases significantly (see Fig. III-8).
+As for PET bottles that have been labeled since the Containers and Packaging Recycling Law was put into force in 1997, the amount of PET bottles produced, the amount of bottles separately collected and the collection rate have been increasing rapidly, as the amount of PET bottles produced for soft drinks increases (see Fig. III-8).